-Working ergonomically with the ROCCIA MultiLIF starts with easy allocation of the colour-coded cage sizes and trial implants.
-It continues with the variously shaped and angled instruments for surgical exposure under widely varying anatomical conditions.
+Working ergonomically with the ROCCIA MultiLIF starts with easy allocation of the color-coded cage sizes and trial implants and continues with the variously shaped and angled instruments for surgical exposure under widely varying anatomical conditions.

 Preparing the fusion.

 Five differently arranged threaded holes allow numerous options for insertion.
-The generously proportioned chamber system in the cage allows improved intercorporal fusion.
-This gives plenty of room for autologous or homologous bone and/or bone graft material for later fusion.
+The generously proportioned chamber system in the cage facilitates an improved interbody fusion.
+This gives plenty of room for autologous or homologous bone and/or bone graft material for a later intended fusion.

 Rely on stability.